TaylorDarneille/Project2Ideas/readme.md

 The idea is mainly to have a guide be able to make the cocktail, but there will also be a way to save your favorites, and there will be a forum of some sort where EDIT/DELETE will come into play for those who maybe want to leave a review about the drink, or need help from someone because somehow they don't know how to measure properly to make a perfect drink.

-Also if you've experimented enough with different ingredients and made a signature drink of your own, you should be able to add it to the database!

 ----------------------------------------------------------
 ### ERD